dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

 ## Specific Contents

+### Reinforcement Learning

+Reinforcement learning algorithms balance exploration and exploitation.
+Exploration is trying different things to see if they are in face better than what has been tried before.
+Exploitation is trying the things that have worked best in the past.

+Standard supervised learning algorithms don't perform this balance.
+They generally are purely exploitative.
+(Bayesian algorithms implicitly balance exploration and exploitation by integrating over the posterior.)

 ### Time Dependent Network

 [1] We first transform the "duty-cycle-aware broadcast problem" into a shortest path problem in a time-coverage graph.
 Assume that the network topology and the active/dormant patterns are known, this graph problem is solvable through a centralized dynamic programming algorithm.